-The pylons are those large concrete pillars you see at the end of the Sydney Harbour Bridge.
+The pylons are those large, square brown concrete pillars you see at the end of the Sydney Harbour Bridge.

 The Pylon Lookout is at the top of the south-east one, aka the first one you reach when walking across the Harbour Bridge from the city.

-The Pylon Lookout costs an extremely wallet-friendly $15 for adults to visit (less than £10) and, unlike the Bridge Climb, you can spend as long up there as you like.
+The Pylon Lookout costs an extremely wallet-friendly $19 for adults to visit, (less than £12) and, unlike the Bridge Climb, you can spend as long up there as you like.

 Your first job though is getting up there.
 The Pylon Lookout is located 87 metres above sea level – thankfully most of that is the bridge so to get to the top you just have to climb 200 steps.
 If you’re fairly fit it’s not a problem, but if you’re cursing that no-one had the foresight to put in a lift, the climb can be nicely divided into a few stages.